BranniganLab/density_threshold_affinity/README.md

 # Change log: (changed usage for this branch):
 4. Load your trajectory into VMD
-5. On first use, write an assign_helices script based on one of the examples provided in ./TCL Test your helix assignment script from the tk console: source <helix assignment script path>
+5. On first use for this protein:

+   a) write an assign_helices script based on one of the examples provided in ./TCL

+   b) Test your helix assignment script from the tk console:
+      source \<helix assignment script path\>

-In graphical representations, color the protein by occupancy and confirm that different colors correspond to different helices
+   c) In graphical representations, color the protein by occupancy and confirm that different colors correspond to different helices

+6. Make a config file:

-6. Select the closest config file from ./TCL/sample_configs and edit accordingly.
+    a) Select the closest config file from ./TCL/sample_configs and edit accordingly.

-Test the selection strings that you used in the config file using the graphical representations window in VMD
+    b) Test the selection strings that you used in the config file using the graphical representations window in VMD

 7. From the tk console:

 source polarDensity_for_DTA.tcl
-polarDensity <config file path>
+polarDensity \<config file path\>

 # Basic usage:
 1. Clone this repository